 RC-135W Rivet Joint

-Variants of the RC-135 have been in service with the United States Air Force (USAF) since the 1960s, forming the backbone the United States airborne intelligence collection capability.
+Variants of the RC-135 have been in service with the United States Air Force (USAF) since the 1960s, forming the backbone of the United States airborne intelligence collection capability.

 The RC-135W Rivet Joint is a large, all-weather electronic surveillance aircraft based on the C-135 airframe.